asyrul21/recode-demos/PythonAndGitSetup/README.md

 ## Git

+1. Create and account in Github

-1. Download and Install Git from [here](https://git-scm.com/downloads).
+2. Download and Install Git from [here](https://git-scm.com/downloads).
+   - Just click next for all.